elahd/esp2ino/README.md

-# Wyze Plug Flasher
+# Wyze Plug (and Bulb!)
+Flasher

-Use this software to install third party firmware on the original [Wyze Plug](https://wyze.com/wyze-plug.html) (model WLPP1) *over the air* — that is, without physically opening the device.
+Use this software to install third party firmware on the original [Wyze Plug](https://wyze.com/wyze-plug.html) (model WLPP1) and [Wyze Bulb](https://wyze.com/wyze-bulb.html) (model WLPA19) *over the air* — that is, without physically opening the device.

 ***